10 Tips for Growing Tomatoes in Your Backyard

 Start tomato seeds indoors about 6-8 weeks before your last expected frost date.
 This gives the plants time to develop before being transplanted outside.

 My Tomatoes Are Growing Tall and Lanky.
-What Am I Doing Wrong?
+What Am I Doing Wrong When Backyard Tomato Farming?

 Tall, lanky growth means the plants are reaching for light.
 Ensure they’re in a spot with plenty of direct sunlight and consider using grow lights if needed.